-- 1) From any page that the NAV frequency can be auto-tuned, activate the cursor by pressing the FMS Knob or the appropriate softkey. - 2) Turn the FMS Knob to place the cursor on the desired NAV identifier or NAV frequency. - 3) On the Nearest VOR and Nearest Airports pages, press the FREQ Softkey to place the cursor on the NAV frequency (Figure 4-25). - 4) Press the ENT Key to load the NAV frequency into the standby field of the selected NAV radio. - 5) Press the Frequency Transfer Key to transfer the frequency to the NAV Active Frequency Field.
+- 1) From any page that the NAV frequency can be auto-tuned, activate the cursor by pressing the FMS Knob on the MFD control unit or selecting the appropriate softkey. - 2) Turn the FMS Knob to place the cursor on the desired NAV identifier or NAV frequency. - 3) On the Nearest VOR, Nearest Airspaces, and Nearest Airports pages, select the FREQ Softkey to place the cursor on the NAV frequency (Figure 4-25). - 4) Press the ENT Key to load the NAV frequency into the standby field of the selected NAV radio. - 5) Press the Frequency Transfer Key to transfer the frequency to the NAV Active Frequency Field.

-Figure 4-27 NAV Frequency Auto-Tuning from the MFD
+Figure 4-23 NAV Frequency Auto-Tuning from the MFD

-- 1) When on the NRST pages, press the MENU Key on the MFD control unit to display the page menu. - 2) Turn the large FMS Knob to scroll through the menu options. - 3) Press the ENT Key to place the cursor in the desired window. - 4) Scroll through the frequency selections with the FMS Knob or the ENT Key. - 5) Press the ENT Key to load the NAV frequency into the standby field of the selected NAV radio. - 6) Press the Frequency Transfer Key to transfer the frequency to the NAV Active Frequency Field.
+- 1) When on the NRST pages, press the MENU Key on the MFD control unit to display the page menu. - 2) Turn the large FMS Knob to scroll through the menu options. - 3) Press the ENT Key to place the cursor in the desired window. - 4) Scroll through the frequency selections with the FMS Knob. - 5) Press the ENT Key to load the NAV frequency into the standby field of the selected NAV radio. - 6) Press the Frequency Transfer Key to transfer the frequency to the NAV Active Frequency Field.

-Figure 4-28 Nearest Pages Menus
+Figure 4-24 Nearest Pages Menus